PranaviR/AMERICAN-SIGN-LANGUAGE-GESTURE-RECOGNITION/README.md

 # ASL-Gesture-Recognition

-Link to the website : https://abhinuvpitale.github.io/ASL-Gesture-Recognition/
 Link to the demo : https://youtu.be/nuG3TJhEyko

 *Setup*

-execute the predictWord file and then execute the 'Final Model' subsection from the runPython.m file.
+Execute the predictWord file and then execute the 'Final Model' subsection from the runPython.m file.

 *Following is a reference for the navigating through the code we've developed.*